Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 - Megalochori for a traditional village vibe

-- Akrotiri area if you want history and a different landscape
+- Akrotiri area for history and a different landscape

-A half-day style route often combines stops like Firostefani, Pyrgos, and Profitis Ilias, and it can also include Akrotiri, Red Beach, and Megalochori if you want a broader tour feel.
+A half-day style route often combines stops like Firostefani, Pyrgos, and Profitis Ilias, and can add Akrotiri, the Red Beach viewpoint, and Megalochori for a broader tour feel.
+For a fuller loop of the island, our 5-hour private tour of Oia, Pyrgos and the Red Beach covers these highlights in one guided drive.

 Time target: 60 to 90 minutes.

-Step 6: Return to Fira early, then go down before the rush
+Step 6: Return to Fira early, go down before the rush

-This is the move that removes the “panic ending.”
+This is the move that removes the panic ending.
+Plan to:

 - Arrive back in Fira well before your final return window.

-- Get in the cable car line down with a strong buffer, especially on busy days.
+- Join the cable car line down with a strong buffer, especially on busy days.

-A smart habit: treat “last tender” like a flight departure time.
+A smart habit: treat the last tender like a flight departure time.
 You want to be early.

-Shorter and longer versions of the perfect day
+What are the shorter and longer versions of the day?

 Not every ship call gives you the same time.